Moeinh77/Pet-face-recognition-Retinanet-keras/README.md

 https://www.kaggle.com/tanlikesmath/the-oxfordiiit-pet-dataset

 ## Library:
-I used this library: https://github.com/fizyr/keras-retinanet
+I used this library: https://github.com/fizyr/keras-retinanet.
+It is written in python and keras.
+Also it has transfer learning option from a model trained on COCO.

 ## Results: